ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 It is easiest to do the move of the files from the command line.
 Here is a set of commands that you can run from your project's root directory in order to accomplish this.

-(**Note:** This was not tested on a windows machine, but if you have a Windows machine and use the GitBash shell instead of the command promt, this should work)
+(**Note:** This was not tested on a Windows machine, but if you are on Windows and using the GitBash shell instead of the command prompt, the following should work.)

 ```
+// Switch to the pages directory
 cd src/pages

+// Modify the "Home" directory to make it the "Current Weather" directory
 mkdir current-weather forecast uv-index
 git mv home/home.ts current-weather/current-weather.ts
 git mv home/home.scss current-weather/current-weather.scss
 git mv home/home.html current-weather/current-weather.html
 rmdir home

+// Modify the "About" directory to make it the "Forecast" directory
 git mv about/about.ts forecast/forecast.ts
 git mv about/about.scss forecast/forecast.scss
 git mv about/about.html forecast/forecast.html
 rmdir about

+// Modify the "Contact" directory to make it the "UV Index" directory
 git mv contact/contact.ts uv-index/uv-index.ts
 git mv contact/contact.scss uv-index/uv-index.scss
 git mv contact/contact.html uv-index/uv-index.html
 rmdir contact

+// Return to the project root directory
 cd ../..
 ```

-**Pro Tip:** when refactoring code involves renaming modules, use `git mv`.
+**Pro Tip:** When refactoring code involves renaming modules, use `git mv`.
 This ensures that git tracks the change as a move and not something else like a delete and add.

 While that was easy enough, the app is now totally broken.
 Let's fix that.